 Again, the averages for this year are based on just nine games.
 The final numbers from last year's team were taken across the entire season.
 I am sure once ACC play starts, the Panthers won't be able to keep up their current efficiency levels.

 But doesn't this team get in transition more than last year?
 Currently, Pitt attempts 25.9% of their shots in transition - with 55.3% of those attempts at the rim.
 However, last season, the Panthers attempted 24.1% of their shots in transition, and 57.6% were at the rim.

-Credit Patterson for putting so much work in over the summer to make a mega-leap.
-Credit head coach Jamie Dixon for showcasing an offensive and defensive scheme that best suits his current personnel.
+Credit Patterson for putting so much work in over the summer to make a leap, credit head coach Jamie Dixon for showcasing an offensive and defensive scheme that best suits his current personnel.
 But don't discredit Steven Adams just because Pitt sometimes dumped the ball into him last year only to come up with a lot of empty possessions.

-Has there ever been a starting Panthers player in the Dixon era that had their best year as a true freshman?
-Over the summer, Steven Adams showcased enough ability that he was drafted in the NBA Lottery by a team that he may start for by the end of the season; a team that has a realistic chance of winning an NBA Championship.
+Has there ever been a starting Panther in the Dixon era that had their best year as a true freshman?
+Over the summer, Steven Adams showcased enough ability that he was drafted in the NBA Lottery by a team that he may start for by the end of the season, a team that has a realistic chance of winning an NBA Championship.